microsoft/kafka-connect-cosmosdb/CONTRIBUTING.md

 - Create your branch from dev
 -

-### Administrative Considerations
+### Issues
-- While we don't require an issue in order to submit a PR, please do attach your PR to any issue that it solves.
-You will see a place to do this at the end of the PR template.
-Additionally, please do create an issue if the work is a bug.
+- We do not require an issue for submitted PRs unless the fix is for a bug.
+If it's for a bug, please [create a bug report](https://github.com/microsoft/kafka-connect-cosmosdb/issues/new?assignees=&labels=Bug&template=bug_report.md&title=) and attach it to your PR.
+- If your PR solves an existing issue, please make sure you note this in your PR so that the work is attached to the issue.
+At the end of the PR template, you will see a place to attach your PR to an issue

 ### Contributor License Agreement